cluesurf/size.js/readme.md

 folder for the current and future supported later.
 Once we are closer to finishing them we will document them here in the readme.

+## Implementing

+If you are helping to implement these functions, you might have to do a little browsing around GitHub, Wikipedia, and the web in general to find how the numbers work in your particular focused language or writing system, and go into a tiny bit of depth.
+Ideally we would cover numbers up to 1 trillion, so it should handle large numbers, but if you can't find that information, just skip it for now.

 ## Notes

 - [Writing systems](https://en.wikipedia.org/wiki/List_of_writing_systems)